VBhat97/JPA-CRUD-Boilerplate/README.md

 - entity/User.java --> Defining the Entity
 - service/UserDAOService --> Creating the CRUD operations on the inbuilt H2-database
-- UswrDAOServiceCommandLineRunner --> Code for trying out whether these CRUD operations work or not.
+- UserDAOServiceCommandLineRunner --> Code for trying out whether these CRUD operations work or not.
 (Implementation of these methods).